Going After International Markets: The SaaS Expansion Strategy

-Do you want to test a new market with a small budget for international SaaS expansion?
+Do you want to test a new market with a small budget for SaaS international expansion?

-If you’ve already saturated the US market and the English speaking markets – Canada, UK, and Australia – international expansion can be one of the best growth opportunities for your SaaS business.
+If you’ve already saturated the US market and the English-speaking markets – Canada, UK, and Australia – international expansion can be one of the best growth opportunities for your SaaS business.

-How should you go about international expansion?
+How should you go about SaaS international expansion?
 Here are the 3 steps we’ve taken with our SaaS clients to help them reach users abroad.
 We’d start testing in one country – here’s how.

 1. Identify the Search Demand in the Local Language

-Start by doing some keyword research in the local language.
+SaaS international expansion starts with doing some keyword research in the local language.
 Find the keywords that are related to your product or service and see if there’s any search demand.
 Ahrefs’s keyword explorer is the perfect tool for the job, as you can see the volumes by country.
 Another great option is SEMrush, as it also provides localized results.

 If you use both tools, you’ll find significant differences in the keyword metrics.
 The reason for that is that each tool has its own way of measuring keyword difficulty or volume and aggregating the results.
 Don’t stress over it – choose one and use it for all the research, so your data is comparable.
 Here at Hop Online, we tend to use Ahrefs more often.